keirp/return_transforms/readme.md

 - Install the package with `pip install -e .`.
 - [Optional] Install the included `decision_transformer` package.
 This is only necessary if you want to use the transformed returns with the included modified decision transformer implementation.

+## Instructions for Decision Transformer
+- Run `download_esper_datasets.py` to save the`stochastic_offline_envs` datasets in a format that Decision Transformer understands.
+- Use the `--rtg path/to/returns` flag to use the generated returns or leave it out to use the original returns.

 ## Usage

 `return_transforms` operates on offline RL datasets.
 It saves a file with the transformed returns in the specified directory.